jessxwu/jessxwu.github.io/src/content/blog/2020-08-01-pain-and-growing-up.md

 ---

 I never really got hurt as a kid. *Hurt-hurt*.
 The kind that involves casts and hospital visits.
-Signatures from your crush during recess.
+I might have even dreamed about a getting a signature from my crush on a plastered arm.

 My boldness was wasted on my youth.
 We probably had nine lives back then, yet I didn’t need them.
 Scrapes and tumbles, rug burn, and perhaps a twisted ankle - truly the uncoordinated efforts of my adolescent self.
 Such were the heights and bounds of my playground injuries.
 I remember bravely and foolishly attempting a back walkover on the third day of gymnastics camp, falling straight on my face, and feeling a pang of hurt that was instantly replaced with the relief that falling wasn't so scary.
 Fresh skin, nimble bodies - it didn’t matter because you bounced right back.